 Stephen Kimber has taught at the School of Journalism since 1983 and has been its director three times.

-Stephen currently writes a weekly column for the Halifax Examiner, serves as senior features writer for The Coast, a Halifax alternative weekly, and is a contributing editor of Atlantic Business Magazine.
-He is the author of nine books—a novel and eight works of non-fiction.
-His latest non-fiction book—What Lies Across The Water: The Real Story of the Cuban Five—was published by Fernwood 2013.
+An award-winning writer, editor, and broadcaster, he is the author of nine books—a novel and eight works of non-fiction.
+His latest non-fiction book—What Lies Across the Water: The Real Story of the Cuban Five—was published by Fernwood 2013.
 It won the Evelyn Richardson Award for nonfiction from the East Coast Literary Awards, was long-listed for a Libris Award as best nonfiction book published in Canada in 2013, and the Spanish edition won a Reader’s Choice Award from the Cuban Institute of the Book as one of the top ten best-selling books in Cuba in 2016.

-Interests: The line between fact and fiction in narrative nonfiction ebook publishing, the role of narrative storytelling in journalism.
+The line between fact and fiction in narrative nonfiction ebook publishing, the role of narrative storytelling in journalism.